muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Semantics.md

 ## Bits

-A **Bits** value is characterized by an arbitrarily-long sequence of *bits* where each bit is represented by an **Integer** in the set `0..1`, which explicitly does not represent any kind of thing in particular.
+A **Bits** value is characterized by an arbitrarily-large ordered sequence of *bits* where each bit is represented by an **Integer** in the set `0..1`, which explicitly does not represent any kind of thing in particular.

 ## Blob

-A **Blob** value is characterized by an arbitrarily-long sequence of *octets* where each octet is represented by an **Integer** in the set `0..255`, which explicitly does not represent any kind of thing in particular.
+A **Blob** value is characterized by an arbitrarily-large ordered sequence of *octets* where each octet is represented by an **Integer** in the set `0..255`, which explicitly does not represent any kind of thing in particular.

 ## Text / Attribute Name

-A **Text** value is characterized by an arbitrarily-long sequence of **Unicode** standard *character code points*, where each distinct code point corresponds to a distinct integer in the set `{0..0xD7FF,0xE000..0x10FFFF}`,
+A **Text** value is characterized by an arbitrarily-large ordered sequence of **Unicode** standard *character code points*, where each distinct code point corresponds to a distinct integer in the set `{0..0xD7FF,0xE000..0x10FFFF}`,